Configure workforce identity federation with Okta and sign in users

 • ORGANIZATION_ID: the numeric organization ID of your Google Cloud organization.

-• DESCRIPTION: a workforce identity pool description.
+• DESCRIPTION: Optional.
+A workforce identity pool description.

 Create an Okta app integration